Taulaa/The-Salvanian-Conlang/docs/index.md

 Allative | *ak/ka* | *a'ijkozak*
 Ablative | *af/fa* | *a'ijkozaf*

 As you can see, there are two forms of each case.
-This is the case because (as I have mentioned before) different forms are used based solely on whether or not a noun ends with a vowel or a consonant.
+This is because (as I have mentioned before) different forms are used based solely on whether or not a noun ends with a vowel or a consonant.

 1. If a noun ends with a consonant, use the form that starts with a vowel.